awsdocs/amazon-api-gateway-developer-guide/doc_source/http-api-develop-integrations-private.md

 Private integrations enable you to create API integrations with private resources in a VPC, such as Application Load Balancers or Amazon ECS container\-based applications\.

 You can expose your resources in a VPC for access by clients outside of the VPC by using private integrations\.
-You can control access to your API by using [JWT authorizers](http-api-jwt-authorizer.md)\.
+You can control access to your API by using any of the [ authorization methods](http-api-access-control.md) that API Gateway supports\.

 To create a private integration, you must first create a VPC link\.
 To learn more about VPC links, see [Working with VPC links for HTTP APIs](http-api-vpc-links.md)\.